 Signs and Symptoms

 The signs and symptoms of hepatitis are the same, regardless of the cause, but vary from person to person and may vary over time.
-Many people have few, mild, and/or vague symptoms that may be mistaken for the flu.
+Most people with chronic hepatitis have no symptoms at all.
+Some people with acute hepatitis have not symptoms, but many have mild and/or vague symptoms that may be mistaken for the flu.
 Some of the more common signs and symptoms include:

 - Abdominal pain